OlivierBinette/hw1/README.md

 The function should return a logical atomic vector that is the same length as the atomic vector input in `x`.
 Make your function as robust as possible.
+You may only use functions and operators available in base R.

 #### Task 2